dhyuan99/VecKM/README.md

 Several examples:
 * d = 256, p = 4096 is for point cloud size ~20k.
 Runtime is about 28ms.
 * d = 128, p = 8192 is for point cloud size ~50k.
 Runtime is about 76ms.

-## Tutorials
-Check out the [example.ipynb](examples/example.ipynb) for the example analysis of VecKM.

 ## Experiments
 Check out the applications of VecKM to [normal estimation](experiments/normal_estimation), [classification](experiments/classification), [part segmentation](experiments/part_segmentation).
 The overall architecture change will be like: